jan-brabec/microimaging_vs_histology_in_meningeomas/README.md

 7. Plot manuscript figures by scripts in the folder Step_e_Manuscript_figures/plot_scripts.

 # Opening a QuPath project
-QuPath is an open software for Bioimage analysis that was used to generate cell density maps from the related research article.
-However, it can also be used to view the histology slides - both raw or coregistered..
+QuPath is an open software for Bioimage analysis that was used to generate cell density maps.
+However, it can also be used to view the histology slides - both raw or coregistered ones.
 Here are some instruction if you want to open any of the histology slides:

 * Download and install latest QuPath from: https://qupath.github.io (version that was used to run cell detection algorhitm was version 0.23)
 * Run QuPath and click on File -> Open.